 These reports are leaving families weary and uncertain at an already emotional and stressful time.
 But hidden amongst this disloyalty and hype lie a handful of family owned and operated funeral homes that genuinely care for you and your loved one and the celebration of their life.
 Whilst working in the peninsula outlets of a large Melbourne based funeral company, my husband Andrew saw the need for a more intimate funeral home that was truly local, where the owners would work directly with loved ones and their families.
 In 2019 I joined with him in establishing Mornington Peninsula Funerals.
 Accepting and coping with the death of a loved one is never easy, and the process of organising a funeral should not add to that strain.
 We believe that your loved one should always be near and you should always be welcome to visit.
 And that’s exactly what we strive for.
 Right through to the funeral service, our team cares for your loved one in our local facility without the need for transportation anywhere else.
 Visits are welcomed at any time of the day or evening, on weekends or public holidays without any surcharges.
 All costs are disclosed upfront so there will never be any additional stress at your time of need.

-To offer clarity and trust, we welcome you and your family to visit our modern care facility in Dromana, at any time by appointment, or on our open day; Thursday 12th December 2019 from 12 – 3pm.
+To offer clarity and trust, we welcome you and your family to visit our modern care facility in Dromana, at any time by appointment.